xinthi/AKARI-Mystic-Club/ARC_UX_POLISH_SUMMARY.md

 ## Status: IN PROGRESS

-This document tracks the implementation of UX polish for ARC to make it a creator-friendly "signal engine" that competes with KaitoAI / Wallchain-style InfoFi leaderboards.
+This document tracks the implementation of UX polish for ARC to make it a creator-friendly signal engine for InfoFi leaderboards.

 ---